cun3yt/mac-pomodoro/README.md

 # Native macOS Pomodoro Timer

 A clean, native-feeling Pomodoro timer for macOS written in Python.
-It features a dark-mode GUI, configurable timers, a "flip" animation for settings, and a custom-generated app icon.
+It features a dark-mode GUI, configurable timers, and a "flip" animation for settings.

 ## Features